Los Angeles Daily Journal

 By Tina Spee

-Daily Journal Staff Writer İİİİİİİİLOS ANGELES - Los Angeles federal agents
+Daily Journal Staff Writer İİİİİİİİLOS ANGELES - Los Angeles federal

 are trying to seize a $10 million Picasso painting looted by the Nazis